mmrwoods/gittest/README.txt

   gittest --help

-Of note is the --commit option.
+Of note is the 'commit' option.
 You can use this to customise the commit argument to git diff, which defaults to 'HEAD', i.e. the last commit.
 This is really handy when you're working on a topic branch and want to run tests based on all the files you've changed in that branch, not just those that have been created or modified since the last commit.
 For example:

-  gittest --commit origin/master
+  gittest -c origin/master

 You can also create a Gittest instance and both interrogate it and ask it to run the tests (this is exactly what the executable does).
 Have a